mareloraby/ArabicNLPProject/README.md

 6. CAMELBERT-MSA-16th
 7. mBERT

-All the experiments are avaialble in (/Experiments).
+All the experiments are avaialble in [Experiments Directory](./Experiments).
 The model that achieved the highest accuracy is MARBERT.
-Its notebook is available in (/MARBERT.ipynb) with added inference examples in the end.
+Its notebook is available in [MARBERT.ipynb](/MARBERT.ipynb) with some added inference examples in the end.